justvinny/sdp-team-doctor-hu/README.md

 Note: Sometimes Expo is finnicky on first start and will force close your application.
 Just scan the QR code again if this happens and it should work fine.

+# Android APK
+See under sprint 2 documentation on Trello.

 # License
 [MIT License](https://github.com/justvinny/sdp-team-doctor-hu/blob/main/LICENSE)